DiligentGraphics/DiligentEngine/README.md

 Note that on Windows by default CMake will be attempting to install to *Program Files* directory, which is likely not what you want.
 Use `-D CMAKE_INSTALL_PREFIX=install` to use local *install* folder instead.

-Diligent Core installation directory will contain everything required to integrate the engine:
+DiligentCore installation directory will contain everything required to integrate the engine:

 * *headers* subdirectory will contain all required header files.
 Add this directory to your include search directories.
 * *lib* subdirectory will contain static libraries.